 Recently, I started a subscription to the New York Times.
 Despite the reasonable price of 300 yen per month, to be honest, I barely got to read it for a while.
 I felt like I was satisfied with just buying it, and that there was no point in it, and yet the notifications just kept arriving on my iPhone every day.
 That was the situation I found myself in

-"If I load this NYT article into ChatGPT, I might be able to translate and summarize it all at once."
+"If I feed this NYT article into ChatGPT, wouldn't it be possible to translate and summarize it all at once?"

 At that moment, something connected within me